Processing Your Payment

 Just shy of two years after a C-suite reorganization at Insulet, Mark Field has left his position as the inaugural chief technology officer at the Acton medical device manufacturer.

-Field, who also served as the firm’s senior vice president, stepped away from his positions on Friday to pursue other opportunities.
-He was immediately succeeded in an interim capacity by Amit Guliani, Insulet’s group vice president, software engineering, according to a Monday filing with the U.S. Securities and Exchange Commission.
+Field, who also served as the firm’s senior vice president, stepped away from his positions on Friday to pursue other opportunities, according to a Monday filing with the U.S. Securities and Exchange Commission.

-Guliani will serve as chief technology officer while Insulet initiates a search for Field’s permanent replacement.
+Field was immediately succeeded in an interim capacity by Amit Guliani, Insulet’s group vice president of software engineering Guliani will serve as acting chief technology officer while Insulet initiates a search for Field’s permanent replacement.

 Field joined Insulet in 2019 as group vice president, according to his LinkedIn profile.
 He assumed the company’s first chief technology officer position in 2023.
 Prior to Insulet, Field served in the same C-suite role at Thermo Fisher Scientific, a Waltham-based medical device company.